-There are only two official seasons of weather in the Philippines, and they are:
+According to the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA), there are only two official seasons of weather in the Philippines, and they are:

-- Dry Season (tag-araw) – November to April
+- Dry Season — December to May

-- Summer/Hot Season (tag-init) – March to May
+- Hot — March to May

 The Perception of Cold or Hot

 When I lived in Phoenix, Arizona, (more than 18 years ago) I used to laugh at the people we called “snowbirds”.
 They were the people who came to Phoenix for the winter from places where it was much colder.
 The snowbirds would walk around in T-shirts and shorts when everyone else was wearing heavy clothing, sweaters and jackets.
 It was amusing, but understandable.